Back to Blog

 Is Pocket really shut down for good?

 Yes.
 Mozilla officially shut down Pocket on July 8, 2025.
 The service is no longer available for new saves, and the apps have been removed from the App Store and Google Play.
-Mozilla gave users until the shutdown date to export their data via the Pocket export tool.
+The export tool stayed open until November 12, 2025; after that date exports stopped and account data was queued for permanent deletion.
 There is no revival planned.
 This is permanent.

 What is the best Pocket replacement in 2026?

 It depends on what you actually used Pocket for.
 If you need something free with good iOS and Chrome support, Burn 451 is the closest functional match — free tier, iOS app, Chrome extension, no subscription.
-If you highlighted heavily and want spaced repetition for what you read, Readwise Reader is worth the $8/month.
+If you highlighted heavily and want spaced repetition for what you read, Readwise Reader is worth $9.99/mo on annual billing ($12.99 monthly, 30-day full-access trial).
 If you want zero-configuration and already use iOS, Instapaper or Matter are clean options.
 There is no perfect like-for-like replacement because Pocket's real advantage was scale and ubiquity.
 The honest answer is that Burn 451 covers the core use case for most people who are migrating.

 How do I export my Pocket data?